autokey/autokey/Beginners-Guide.md

 Phrases: my_phrase.txt / .my_phrase.json

-Because the metadata file names start with a dot, they are hidden files by default and some copy commands like cp will miss them by default. rsync will get them.
+(The following note applies to AutoKey versions prior to 0.96.0) Because the metadata file names start with a dot, they are hidden files by default and some copy commands like cp will miss them by default. rsync will get them.
 (Credits to Joe)